waves-enterprise/js-contract-sdk/docs/core.md

 ```

 ### Read

-Read state is currently async, and behavior of reading is different by contract configuration.
+Reading the state is currently asynchronous, and reading behavior depends on the contract configuration.
-By default Contract Strict mode is false, and trying to get unavailable keys is not throws error.

 ```ts
 @Contract